Military conquests of Umar's era: Defense of Emesa and Conquest of Upper Mesopotamia

-When Abu Ubayda died in 639, Caliph Umar appointed Iyad in his place as the ʿamal (governor) of Hims, Qinnasrin (Chalcis) and al-Jazira with directions to conquer the latter territory from its Byzantine commanders because they had refused to pay the tributes promised to the Muslims in 638.
+When Abu Ubayda died in 639, Caliph Umar appointed Iyad in his place as the ʿamal (governor) of Hims, Qinnasrin (Chalcis) and al-Jazira with instructions to conquer the latter territory from its Byzantine commanders because they had refused to pay the tributes promised to the Muslims in 638.
 By the time Iyad was given his assignment, all of Syria had been conquered by the Muslims, leaving the Byzantine garrisons in al-Jazira isolated from the empire.
 In August 639, Iyad led a 5,000-strong army toward Raqqa (Kallinikos) in al-Jazira and raided the city's environs.
 He encountered resistance from its defenders, prompting him to withdraw and send smaller units to make raids around Raqqa, seizing captives and harvests.
 After five or six days of these raids, Raqqa's patrician negotiated the surrender of the city to Iyad.
 According to historian Michael Meinecke, Iyad captured the city in 639 or 640.
 After Raqqa, Iyad proceeded toward Harran, where his progress was stalled.
 He diverted part of his army to Edessa, which ultimately capitulated after negotiations.
 Iyad then received Harran's surrender and dispatched Safwan ibn Mu'attal al-Sulami and his own kinsman Habib ibn Maslama al-Fihri to seize Samosata, which also ended in a negotiated surrender after Muslim raiding of its countryside.
 By 640, Iyad had successively conquered Saruj, Jisr Manbij and Tell Mawzin.
 Before the capture of Tell Mawzin, Iyad attempted to take Ras al-Ayn, but retreated after stiff resistance.
 Later, he dispatched Umayr ibn Sa'd al-Ansari to take the city.
 Umayr first assaulted the rural peasantry and seized cattle in the town's vicinity.
 The inhabitants barricaded inside the walled city and inflicted heavy losses on the Muslim forces, before ultimately capitulating.
 About the same time, Iyad besieged Samosata in response to a rebellion, the nature of which is not specified by al-Baladhuri, and stationed a small garrison in Edessa after the city's inhabitants violated their terms of surrender.